Live types in a TypeScript monorepo

 }

 Unfortunately the "references" field is not inherited when you use "extends", so you have to declare it in every package's tsconfig.json.
-If your monorepo packages have a lot of interconnection, this can get unweildly fast.
+If your monorepo packages have a lot of interconnection, this can get unwieldy fast.

 You may also notice that "references" will end up mirroring the "dependencies" list in package.json.
 These will need to be kept in sync to work as expected.
 There are tools (nx) that try to automate this, but the need to run a command to re-generate configs starts to feel like a "build step" in itself...and that's what we're trying to avoid.